AlgebraVictim/PrestigeItems/README.md

 route: '/users'

 A page displaying all registered users, information about them.
+He can ban/unban users.

 **Login page**